The rock spur enthroned by the former Sabiona Monastery is considered to be one of the most ancient pilgrimage sites of Tyrol

 Church of Our Lady open from July to October every Tuesday from 2 pm to 5 pm

-Archeological and historical documentation available in the Church of the Holy Cross and the Church of Our Lady.
+Archeological and historical documentation available in the Church of the Holy Cross and in the Church of Our Lady.